abiodunjames/hubofcode/_posts/2020-04-10-Egde-detection-in-open-cv.markdown

 author: 'Samuel'
 comments: true
 tags:
-- API
-- agileprocess
+- Computervision
-- API products
+- EdgeDetection
-- API design
+- OpenCV
 ---

 In this post, we’ll look at common techniques used in detecting edges for image segmentation.